Br-esp17/Br-esp17/README.md

-- 👋 Hi, I’m @Br-esp17
+- 👋 Hi, I’m @Br-esp17 |
-- I'm trying to learn how to programming like a master
-- I’m currently learning python
-- looking for some feedback <3
-- How to reach me (espinalbrian17@gmail.com)
-- 😄 Pronouns: "Bra"
+I’m a junior programmer with skills in Python, data analysis, and automation.
+A fast learner with a creative mindset, team spirit, and a drive to keep improving and building cool things. looking for some feedback | How to reach me (espinalbrian17@gmail.com) |

 <!---